Safarveisi/ML_PLATFORM/README.md

 We use [devbox](https://www.jetify.com/devbox) to install all required packages listed in `devbox.json`.
 You also need `pyenv` to manage Python versions—install the version specified in `.python-version` (refer to `pyproject.toml` for details).
 After activating the devbox shell, run `./setup-env` to set up the Python virtual environment.
 Finally, launch Jupyter notebooks with the kernel pointing to this newly created environment.

+You can track your ML experiments by using either a local or a remote `Mlflow` server (see `ml_platform/start-mlflow-server`).
+If you opt for a remote server, it must be backed by an S3 artifactory store.
+Furthermore, you should change the tracking server uri in the jupyter notebook to your remote server using `mlflow.set_tracking_uri(<remote_server_uri>)`.

 # Infrastructure

 We use [Terraform](https://www.terraform.io/) to provision a Kubernetes cluster on [IONOS Cloud](https://cloud.ionos.de).
 You may opt for a different cloud provider, but you’ll need to update the Terraform files in the `terraform` directory accordingly.
 Ensure that your Kubernetes cluster’s `config` file is placed under `~/.kube` in `/home/user`.